Position: Director of Discipleship

 - Provides individuals with timely information so they can make accurate decisions.

 - Clearly and comfortably delegates both routine and important tasks and decisions.

-- Lets people finish and be responsible for their work.
+- Allows people to finish and be responsible for their work.

 - Fosters open dialogue.